davidk/PanaPIR/README.md

 ![Panasonic PIR breakout board](pictures/panapir.png)

-This board has been verified using the following PIR sensor(s):

 ## Board notes

 * The \* on the front and back of the board denote the ground pin of the sensor.
-On the EKMB1303112, this is indicated by a filled-in gold area around the pin.
+On the EKMB1303112 and EKMC1601111, this is indicated by a filled-in gold area around the pin.

 ## Fabrication

 First, you'll need to get these made.
 The simplest way is to just [click through to this shared project on OSHPark's site](http://oshpark.com/shared_projects/VIIMKRcy).
 You'll get three boards with purple soldermask.

 If you prefer using your own CNC/mill/board house, just grab the Gerber files and KiCAD source and bobs (nearly) your uncle.
+If you really are going to use a CNC/mill/etch, it might be ideal to drop a polygon fill on both sides to minimize the amount of copper that needs to be removed.

 ### Bill of Materials